-Most of the biodiesel used today is made in USA.
+Most of the biodiesel used today is made in the USA.
 Therefore the use of biodiesel boosts the local economy.
-Over 1.6 billion gallons of biodiesel was produced domestically in 2016 and increasing.
+Over 1.6 billion gallons of biodiesel was produced domestically in 2016 and that number is increasing.
 Find more about this in this DOE's alternative data center website

 80% of the whole soybean is meal.
 The meal contains 45% protein used as food and feed.
 More biodiesel production translates to more oil production and four times as much of meal production.
 This increases the food and feed supply.
 The data does not support the Food Vs. Fuel Argument for biodiesel.
 Please read this technote Biofuel and Indirect Land Use Change and study about this issue on Biofuel impact on food prices index and land use change.

 Lubricity is defined as the ability of a fluid to minimize the degree of friction between surfaces in relative motion under load conditions.
 Low lubricity means rapid engine wear and tear.
-Even 1% of biodiesel adds enough lubricity in fuel and enhances engine peroformance.
+Even 1% of biodiesel adds enough lubricity in fuel and enhances engine performance.

-Further reductions in fuel sulfur levels imposed by the EPA to 15 ppm was found to make the fuel lubricity even worse.
+Further reductions in fuel sulfur levels imposed by the EPA to 15 ppm were found to make the fuel lubricity even worse.
 The addition of small amounts of biodiesel (0.25% to 2%) to diesel fuel has a dramatic effect on the lubricity of that fuel.
 Pure biodiesel and high level blends have excellent lubricity.
 Please look into our collection of literature about biodiesel lubricity

 Use of biodiesel needs no engine modification.
-Biodiesel blends up to 5% meets the same specifications as diesel fuel.
+Biodiesel blends up to 5% meet the same specifications as diesel fuel.
 Source: Alternative Fuel Data Center